Why Is My AC Leaking Water?

 - Low refrigerant level – When the refrigerant level for your AC is too low, it causes the unit to lose pressure.
 This can cause freezing coils, which may overflow the drain pan when it melts.

 If your air conditioner is leaking water and you need a contractor, call the experts at Conditioned Air, Inc. to solve the problem.
-Conditioned Air has more than 70 years of experience in the installation, repair, and replacement of HVAC equipment in Middle Georgia.
+Conditioned Air has more than 70 years of experience in the installation, repair, replacement, and maintenance of HVAC equipment in Middle Georgia.
 Our highly skilled team is standing by to repair your air conditioner day or night with our 24/7 emergency HVAC services.

 Give us a call at (478) 787-6578 or schedule an online appointment today for AC repair in Macon, GA or the surrounding areas.